OchiabutoKelechi/Business-Analysis-Project/README.md

 - Unnecessary spaces within the dataset were eliminated using the TRIM function in Excel.
 This step is crucial as it enhances data quality by ensuring that no extraneous whitespace interferes with analysis.

 - Data accuracy was further improved by addressing misspellings.
 The "Find and Replace" function in both Excel and Power Query was employed to correct erroneous entries, ensuring consistency in data representation.

+- VLOOKUP was used to merge the two Excel worksheets containing the data into a single sheet while referencing the Customer ID in both sheets.

 - Any blank rows in the dataset were deleted to maintain data integrity.
 This action prevents gaps in the data that could lead to misleading analysis or results.